sheatsley/whitescrape/README.md

 ## Whitescrape

-This is whitescrape -- a repo for obtaining, parsing, and reasoning character stats in [White
+This is *Whitescrape* - a repo for obtaining, parsing, and reasoning character stats in [White
 Noise 2](https://store.steampowered.com/app/503350/White_Noise_2/).
 White Noise is a cooperative horror game where investigators have to solve puzzles and